-The Revocation Unit is responsible for scheduling preliminary hearings, issuing subpoenas, and scheduling both revocation and LAWS hearings for offenders charged with violating the terms of supervision.
+The Revocation Unit is responsible for scheduling preliminary hearings, issuing subpoenas, and scheduling revocation hearings for offenders incarcerated at the DOC as well as local facilities for offenders charged with violating the terms of their supervision.
 This unit coordinates with private attorneys and public defenders to provide representation to these individuals.